tatteredprince/gotraining/README.md

-# Solve Go exercises and test code
+# Solve and test Go exercises